JunYuHuang/INFO4235-Project/README.md

 ## TODO / Backlog

-- Update Back button and Heading text sizes on About and Settings screen to be consistent with rest of Screen pages
+- Migrate DetailScreen state from React to Redux
+- Add SQLite functionality for saving data to local persistent storage
 - Add pagination or infinite scrolling to the SearchScreen
-- Add SQLite functionality for saving data to local persistent storage
-- Migrate DetailScreen state from React to Redux
 - Deploy app?
+- Update Back button and Heading text sizes on About and Settings screen to be consistent with rest of Screen pages
+- Rework layout of "Back" and "Add / Remove" buttons on DetailScreen to be on their own row instead of sharing it with the anime title

 ## Completed TODOs